touhidalam69/node-mssql-mcp-server/README.md

 *   **`command`**: The command to execute to start the server (e.g., `node`).
 *   **`args`**: An array of arguments to pass to the command.
 The first argument should be the path to the `src/index.js` file.
 *   **`env`**: An object of environment variables to set for the server process.
 These variables are used to configure the database connection.

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.